tomasbasham/tomasbasham.github.io/_posts/2013-04-03-implementing-webrtc-with-socketio.md

 ---
 WebRTC is a free, open source project enabling web browsers the ability of Real-Time Communications (RTC) capabilities via simple Javascript APIs.

 WebRTC is currently only available in Google Chrome and Mozilla Firefox (only the nightly builds) but will soon be available in other browsers, if Microsoft and Apple decide to pull their fingers out.
-The way in which this set of APIs works is first by receiving IP information from a signaling server which details all of the hosts that wish to establish a connection to stream audio and video.
-The signaling server is up to the developer to implement and is not strictly a WebRTC specific component.
+The way in which this set of APIs works is first by receiving IP information from a signalling server which details all of the hosts that wish to establish a connection to stream audio and video.
+The signalling server is up to the developer to implement and is not strictly a WebRTC specific component.
 When this information has been exchanged it is used to create a P2P connection between the hosts, where streams are exchanged.
-From here the signaling server has no further interaction and the hosts are free to disconnect from it.
+From here the signalling server has no further interaction and the hosts are free to disconnect from it.

 ## GetUserMedia